The following is adapted from Buy Then Build: How Acquisition Entrepreneurs Outsmart the Startup Game

 After my last company acquisition, the banker supplying the SBA loan told me, “Walker, my first job is to convince prospective borrowers that we are the right bank for them, my second job is to then determine whether the loan is a good fit for the bank or not.”

 His comment rang true because this is exactly what most potential acquisition entrepreneurs get completely wrong.
-Most inexperienced buyers fail to trust their seller, creating an oppositional atmosphere.
-In this article, we’ll shoot down that myth and take you from prove it and then I’ll consider trusting you to trust but verify.
+Most inexperienced buyers fail to trust their sellers, creating an oppositional atmosphere.
+In this article, we’ll shoot down that myth and take you from proving it and then I’ll consider trusting you to trust but verify.

 #1: Realize That Selling a Business Is an Emotional Transaction

 Imagine this possible seller profile: they’ve been running their business for years.
 Every employee that came and went, every customer issue, every good year was because of their initiatives, and every mistake made rested squarely on their shoulders.
 The company has provided income to their family, bought their house, and put their kids through private schools.
 For whatever reason, the timing is right to consider exiting the business.